Introduction

 USB Drive Capacities Explained In Gigabytes

-Their popularity has soared, enabling users to easily share images, videos, and documents across different computers without needing web transfers.
+Their popularity has soared as they enable users to easily share images, videos, and documents across different computers without needing web transfers.

-In various sizes, USB drives range from the more modest 4 GB models, often sold in packs online at affordable prices, to the more substantial drives offering up to 256 GB of data storage.
+USB drives come in various capacities, ranging from 4 GB models—often sold in packs online at affordable prices to substantial drives offering up to 256 GB of data storage.

-This evolution reflects a significant leap from their early days when they were already considered a remarkable storage solution.
+This evolution reflects a significant leap from their early days when they were already considered remarkable storage solutions.

 Storage Chart For Memory Fortress